ph4nt0m37x/Plavi-Voz/README.md

 If the player makes a mistake, helpful hints are provided, and they are allowed to retry until they get it right.
 Successfully choosing all three correct choices results in the radio being repaired, allowing the story to progress.

-## Second minigame
+## Flashlight Mechanic

+The player’s mechanical flashlight is an essential tool for exploring dark areas and finding hidden clues.
+To generate power, the flashlight must be manually cranked by pressing R, but it needs to be turned off while doing so.
+Once charged, the flashlight can be toggled on and off with F, allowing the player to conserve power when it is not needed.
+Using the flashlight wisely is key, as it gradually consumes energy while turned on.

+## Exploring the map

+The player can equip the map by pressing M, bringing up a hand-held map that displays the surrounding terrain, landmarks, and key locations such as the train tracks, shelters, or dangerous zones.
+While viewing the map, the player can study the environment, decide which routes to take, and plan where to avoid hazards like radiation, hostile creatures, or blocked paths.
+Landmarks and clues help the player orient themselveves.

 ## Exploration rewards
 Throughout the game, players can discover small, optional story moments that are not required to progress.
-This includes things like old photographs lying around, interesting objects, or little environmental details that add depth and flavor to the world.
+This includes things like old photographs lying around, restricted daedly areas, or little environmental details that add depth and flavor to the world.
 Interacting with these optional elements gives extra context to the environment and disaster that occured, enriching the story.